DaanyaalSobani/MySql-Custom-Aggregate-UDFs/Readme.md

 ## Overview

-This custom aggregate function extends MySQL's built-in functionality by providing [describe the specific functionality your aggregate function provides].
+This custom aggregate function extends MySQL's built-in functionality by providing an aggregate function that multiplies numbers in a group,

 ## Prerequisites